openintegrationhub/openintegrationhub.github.io/docs/5 - Services/IntegrationLayerService.md

 The Integration Layer Service receives data objects from one or several incoming flows, applies some business logic (such as a merge or split), validates them against a supplied schema, and provides the resulting valid objects as input to other flows.
 ILS can temporarily store these objects.
 Objects can be posted to the ILS through a REST-API, and be retrieved the same way.

-This service, an additional service and therefore in its own repository.
+This service, an external service and therefore in its own repository.

 [API Reference](http://ils.openintegrationhub.com/api-docs/){: .btn .fs-5 .mb-4 .mb-md-0 }
 [Implementation](https://github.com/openintegrationhub/integration-layer-service){: .btn .fs-5 .mb-4 .mb-md-0 }